mtcoffee/mtcoffee.github.io/_posts/2023-08-27-servicenow-and-browser-automation-with-selenium.md

 # The Challenge
 While ServiceNow does have the ATF, sometimes you need an external browser automation tool.
 Enter Selenium!
 I wanted something to automate the process of logging in and creating test data.
 I also didn't want to create and hold a testing environment, I just want to run a script and make this happen.
 (Yes, REST API is an also an option, but I wanted something as flexible as what can be done in the UI).
 # The Solution
-Here's the shell script.
+Here's the Python script.
 Just set your instance url, user and password.
 <script src="https://gist.github.com/mtcoffee/f42c52690915a4e31a20272b2c5c0093.js"></script>

 I like to combine jobs like this with [Rundeck](https://www.rundeck.com/open-source), so that I can generate test data in my Personal Development Instance with a single button click!